 - Identification – A user or a device (“a subject”) claims an identity.

 - Authentication – Making sure the subject is, what it claims to be.
 This requires confirming the claimed identity, e.g. by presenting a password or a certificate, or using a smart card or fingerprint scan.
 Various distinct types of user authentication mechanisms exist, based on their knowledge, possession, biometrics or behavior.

 - Single-factor authentication – With only one single authentication mechanism being used, this type of authentication can be vulnerable and offers little fraud protection.

-- Two-factor authentication – A minimum of 2 authentication mechanisms from 2 different categories are used.
+- Two-factor authentication – A minimum of two authentication mechanisms from two different categories are used.
 Consequently, this approach is more secure and less likely for hackers to attack successfully.

 - Strong authentication = multi-factor authentication – This approach involves more than two authentication mechanisms of different types to prove the identity of a user or device.

 - Authorization – Once a user or device identity is confirmed, authorization mechanisms grant or deny access to specific data, files or applications.

 Whether you need to authenticate employees or their devices in your network, machines in your production environment, customers using a cloud-based application or payment transactions – in all these cases, the use of an HSM as hardware Root of Trust ensures maximum security.